 In 1930, aviation pioneer Louis Charles Joseph Blériot established the Blériot Trophy, to be awarded to an aviator who demonstrated flight at a speed of 2,000 kilometers per hour (1,242.742 miles per hour) for 30 minutes.
 The technology to accomplish this was three decades in the future.

-The black and white marble trophy was presented by Alice Védères Blériot, widow of Louis Blériot.
-It is on permanent display at the United States Air Force Academy.
+The black and white marble trophy was presented to the B-58 crew by Alice Védères Blériot, widow of Louis Blériot, at Paris, France, 27 May 1961.
+It is on permanent display at the McDermott Library of the United States Air Force Academy, Colorado Springs, Colorado.

 On 26 May 1961, The Firefly, flown by a different aircrew, set a speed record by flying New York to Paris, while enroute to the Paris Air Show, a distance of 3,626.46 miles in 3 hours, 19 minutes, 58 seconds, for an average of 1,089.36 mph.

 Convair built 116 B-58s between 1956 and 1961.
 They were retired by 1970.

 On 3 June 1961, the Blériot Trophy-winning crew of Murphy, Moses and Dickerson departed Le Bourget Airport aboard 59-2451 for the return trip to America.
 The B-58 crashed five miles from the airport.
 All three men were killed and the aircraft totally destroyed.

 General Dynamics contributed an extensive collection of photographs of the speed run to the San Diego Air and Space Museum, which holds them in its Archives.

 A 1961 Air Force film covering the event and the presentation of the Blériot Trophy can be seen on You Tube at https://youtu.be/0D_n8YRodII